Clock Factorized Quantum Monte Carlo Method for Long-range Interacting Systems

-To evaluate the efficiency of the EBMC algorithm, we measure the average number of energy evaluations for each MC step, denoted as the algorithm's complexity $\mathcal{C}$.
-The complexity of the conventional Metropolis filter is $\mathcal{C} = N$, while the EBMC algorithms have a substantially lower complexity $\mathcal{C}$.
+To evaluate the efficiency of the clock factorized QMC algorithm, we measure the average number of energy evaluations for each MC step, denoted as the algorithm's complexity $C$.
+The complexity of the conventional Metropolis filter is $C = N$, while the clock factorized QMC algorithms have substantially lower complexity.
 Simulations of these models are performed on both 2D square lattices and 3D cubic lattices of various sizes, represented as $L$.
 The complexities of the new algorithm for each model are shown in Fig.~\ref{fig:complexity_2d} and Fig.~\ref{fig:complexity_3d}.
 The results indicate that the new algorithms provide an efficient approach to large-scale simulation of long-range interacting systems, allowing accurate investigation of the phase diagram of 3D long-range models, which was previously not accessible due to substantial computational cost.
 Additional standard observables of the corresponding model, such as energies, particle numbers, and order parameters, are also measured.
-They are used to compare with the original algorithm to verify the correctness of the EBMC algorithm.
+They are used to compare with the original algorithm to verify the correctness of the clock factorized QMC algorithm.